 Most U of T Libraries use a system called Library of Congress to organize books on the shelf according to their subject.
 It's an alphanumeric code that works like the address of the book on the shelf (i.e. RB155.8 .I59).
 There are at least two ways to find a section by subject.

-Use the catalogue filters
+Use the catalogue filters to browse for your topic

 The library catalogue, the database of our collection, can help you find the right section too: